News

 Share:

 Manda Vrkljan graduated from the Faculty of Information in 2019 with concentrations in Library and Information Science and Knowledge Management and Information Management.
-She is a seasoned librarian and the current President of the Faculty of Information Alumni Association (FIAA).
+She is Head Librarian of the University College Library and the current President of the Faculty of Information Alumni Association (FIAA).
 She zoomed in with alumni officer, Regan Tigno.

 What originally inspired you to pursue your degree in Information?